gonicus/svg-to-ttf/README.md

 =====================
 ![Docker Pulls](https://img.shields.io/docker/pulls/gonicus/svg-to-ttf) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-In some cases you've the task to integrate lots of icons into your application.
-All these icons need to be scaleable to play well with high DPI displays, and should be colorizable on demand (i.e. when a state changes, or an interaction takes place).
+In some cases you've got the task to integrate lots of icons into your application.
+All these icons need to be scaleable to play well with high DPI displays, and should be colorizable on demand (e.g. when a state changes or an interaction shall be visualized).

-Putting all these icons in your application using SVGs might be the first option that comes to mind, but it turns out, that the rendering perfomance may suffer in some cases and that including icons by SVG increases the size of your application dramatically.
-That's the point where fonts can be used:
+Putting all these icons in your application using SVGs might be the first option that comes to mind, but it turns out that the rendering perfomance may suffer in some cases and that including icons by SVG increases the size of your application dramatically.
+That's the point where (icon) fonts can be used:

  * scaleable (no need for multiple bitmap icons in various sizes)
  * rendering quickly as text glyphs
  * colorizable by just setting the text color
- * smaller in size (i.e. ~800 icons, SVGs 3.2M, TTF 0.2M)
+ * smaller in size (e.g. ~800 icons, SVGs 3.2M, TTF 0.2M)

 Using fonts may not be applicable in all cases, because there are also drawbacks: